jordalgo/estream/API.md

 # complete

 Pass a complete value down the pipe.
-Once a complete is passed a pipe does not pass any more next or error values and it severs all it's child pipes and observing functions.
+Once a complete is passed, a pipe does not pass any more next or error values and it severs all it's child pipes and observing functions.